Modeling Interference Via Symmetric Treatment Decomposition

 Causal inference aims to use realizations of the observed data distribution $p(\vec{V})$ to make inferences about parameters defined using potential outcome random variables.
 In our running example, a potential outcome $Y_1(a)$ denotes what would happen to the outcome $Y_1$ (the child's colonization status) had the treatment $A$ been set, possibly contrary to fact, to $a$ (vaccination).

-The goal of causal inference is estimation of counterfactual contrasts, like the ACE, from observed data in our study.
-The difficulty with the ACE is that it is a function of responses that occur \emph{contrary to fact}.
+The difficulty with causal parameters such as the average causal effect (ACE) is that they are a function of responses that occur \emph{contrary to fact}.
 The fundamental problem of causal inference is that we only observe the response actually assigned.
 A link between counterfactual contrasts such as the ACE, and observed data is typically made by means of the \emph{consistency assumption} stating that observed $Y$ and counterfactual $Y(a)$ are equal if it is the case that $A=a$, and additional assumptions forming a \emph{causal model}, often conceptualized by means of directed acyclic graphs (DAGs), where vertices represent variables of interest, and directed edges represent direct causal relationships.

-Consistency provides a link between observed and counterfactual outcomes by asserting that the random variable representing the outcome $Y$ is equal to the random variable representing the outcome $Y(A)$ where $A$ is set to whatever value it actually obtained.
-The simplest version of ignorability states that the treatment assignment probability $A$ is independent of the potential outcome under either treatment.
-This can be ensured to hold by randomizing the treatment assignment.
-Under these assumptions, we have